13bzhang/climate_change/README.md

 # Climate Change in North America

 ## Summary
-Using average monthly surface temperature data from the National Oceanic and Atmospheric Administration, I analyzed the rate of climate change in the U.S. and Canada for two periods: 1950-1980 and 1980-2010.
+Using average monthly surface temperature data from the National Oceanic and Atmospheric Administration (NOAA), I analyzed the rate of climate change in the U.S. and Canada for two periods: 1950-1980 and 1980-2010.
 Using data visualization and regression analysis, I determined that the annual rate of global warming is significantly greater in the second period (p-value < 0.001) than the first.
 Furthermore, Western parts of the U.S. and Canada, including Alaska, experienced higher rates of warming compared with other regions.

 ## Data Source
 The data for my analysis comes from the Global Historical Climatology Network Monthly (GHCNM) dataset Version 3.
 It contains the mean monthly temperature for 7280 weather stations around the world.
 I used the "adjusted" version of the dataset because the researchers who created the GHCNM dataset have implemented quality control.
 Because the large size of the dataset, I discretized the dataset into grids of 4 degrees in length and width; I use the mean monthly temperature of stations within each grid as my unit of analysis.
 Each grid receives equal weight in my analysis.